OR WAIT 15 SECS

 We have taken a conservative approach to estimating how many attacks occur globally each year, but even so, the problem is far bigger than we previously thought, says Professor Bob Snow, who led the research, which suggests 2.2 billion people are at risk from malaria.

 We have taken a science-driven approach to working out who is at risk, where they are located and what their chances would be of developing an attack of malaria, Snow continues.
-Our work has demonstrated that nearly 25 percent of worldwide cases occur in
+Our work has demonstrated that nearly 25 percent of worldwide cases occur in Southeast Asia and the western Pacific, whereas most people regard Plasmodium falciparum disease a problem particular to Africa.

 Getting numbers right is important.
 Not knowing the size of the problem limits our ability to articulate how much money we need to tackle the problem - not knowing where the problem is located means you cant spend wisely.